realdingke/msc_project_repo/Python Programming/cw2/README.md

 ### Introduction

-The source codes for tube recommendation is located under `tubemap` and `review` for movie review classifcation.
+The source codes for tube planning is located under `tubemap` and `review` for movie review classifcation.